edgelesssys/constellation/internal/atls/README.md

     Note over Client: Verify Attestation
     Client->>Server: ClientKeyExchange
     Client->>Server: ChangeCipherSpec, Finished
-    Server->>Client:
+    Server->>Client: #
 ```

 ## Server side verification

 1. The client sends a ClientHello message

-2. The server sends back a certificate with a random nonce.
-The nonce is embedded using x509 certificate extensions with the OID `1.3.9900.0.1`.
+2. The server sends back a certificate and a random nonce.
+The nonce is encoded as the Distinguished Name of an acceptable CA.

-3. The client does not verify the servers certificate, but uses the embedded nonce to generate an attestation based on its CC capabilities.
+3. The client does not verify the servers certificate, but uses the nonce to generate an attestation based on its CC capabilities.
     * The attestation is embedded in the client certificate using x509 certificate extensions with an OID to identify the CC attestation type.

 4. The server verifies the client's attestation statement.